Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 17. Configure BGP on the Firewall 02 as follows:

-20. Set up a remote shell session of SSH with the Sophos Firewall via the elastic public IP and sign in using the admin username and its password.
+20. Set up a remote shell session of SSH with the Sophos Firewall via the elastic public IP and sign in using the admin username and password.

 21. Select option 4.
 Device console.